oliversong/EEG-Pong-Prototype/Mark IV EEG Headset STL Files/README.txt

 Bill of Materials

 1x EEG FRAME (Medium Size)
-35x Octabolt
+16x Octabolt
-35x Eholder
+16x Eholder
-35x Hardware Inserts (Need to determine if 105.5 or 106 scaling) 30x Wire Clips
+16x Hardware Inserts (Need to determine if 105.5 or 106 scaling) 16x Wire Clips

 3-D Printing Instructions

-If you’re 3D-printing your Mark IV yourself, here are the print settings we recommend:
+If youâ€™re 3D-printing your Mark IV yourself, here are the print settings we recommend:

 FRAME_FRONT & FRAME_BACK Material: PLA
 Supports: YES
-Raft: hopefully NO (but if supports aren’t sticking, try the raft)
+Raft: hopefully NO (but if supports arenâ€™t sticking, try the raft)
 Infill: 20%
 Layer Height: 0.2mm
 Number of Shells: 3